cbcrouch/NSFramework/README.md

 standard delegates that are used in NSFramework.
 The goal is that in time NSFramework can be independent from both Interface Builder and Xcode.

+2016 UPDATE: I'm currently enrolled in an ECE masters program, hobby project updates will now be few and far between.
+Expect minor activity during breaks from school at best.

 Dependencies
 ------------